-Police and paramedics work the scene of a shooting that wounded two people, including a 7-year-old, last month in Richmond’s East End.
+Police and paramedics work the scene of a shooting that wounded two people, including a 7-year-old, in June in Richmond’s East End.
 (NBC12)

 Anti-violence groups in the commonwealth, spurred on by a national organization started by former U.S. Rep. Gabrielle Giffords, have staked a claim for tens of millions of dollars in federal pandemic and economy-boosting money at the General Assembly’s disposal.